PortJ2/SampleStandard/README.md

 Following SOLID principles, with layered architecture and dependency inversion.

-Using Repository pattern and SQL Server database
+Using generic repository pattern and SQL Server database